qwe2820435o2/SceneGuide/Design/Evolution process of millions ip libraries design.md

 1. The library file is large, and the loading consumes memory
 2. The library file is placed in the project, which increases the size of the package body

+## Stage 2: Extract the IP database file to an external directory